All Articles

 Keep these in mind as you weigh your options:

-- Cost.
-Barndominims typically cost less to build due to using more affordable building materials.
+• Cost.
+Barndominiums typically cost less to build thanks to more affordable building materials.

-- Acreage.
-Based on the square footage and design, barndos may need more land than a conventional home and meet zoning regulations.
+• Acreage.
+Based on the square footage and design, barndos may need more land than a conventional home — and would still need to meet zoning regulations.

 A barndominium may fit those who dream of living in wide-open acreage, renting land for recreation, or building a weekend ranch away from the hustle and bustle of city life.